drachluch/karcassonne-z/README.md

 # karcassonne-z
-Little steps forward in making AI for Carcassonne.
+Little steps forward to making AI for Carcassonne.